 >>For specific directions visit www.viamichelin.com, which provides driving maps, gas cost estimates and specific directions for driving in Europe.

 If you do decide to see the main castles of the Loire in just a day or two, these guided bus tours are probably one of the easiest ways to see the most in a limited amount of time (unless you prefer to rent a car and drive it yourself).
 While I am not a fan of bus tours in general, the Loire Valley is not a bad place for them, as you are going to châteaux that will already be full of tourists and the buses allow for quick and easy transportation in between the castles.

 Ze Bus offers affordable, great bus tours all over France (and even in Spain and Portugal) that allows passengers to get to many of France’s main tourist sites easily (including the Loire).
 Visit the ZE Bus website for more information.

 You can also opt to take a full-day tour of the valley by bus or minivan.
-These range in price, but a full-day escorted coach tour should run you €150-€200.
+These range in price, but a full-day guided coach tour should run you €150-€200.